Enel signs 1 billion euro financing deal with Bank of China

-MILAN Italy's biggest utility Enel on Tuesday inked a memorandum of understanding with Bank of China potentially making available up to 1 billion euros ($1.26 billion) of financing to the utility over the next five years.
+MILAN Italy's biggest utility Enel on Tuesday inked a memorandum of understanding with Bank of China potentially making available up to 1 billion euros (795.17 million pounds) of financing to the utility over the next five years.

 Enel Chief Executive Francesco Starace signed the deal in Rome with Bank of China chairman Tian Guoli in the presence of Chinese Premier Li Keqiang and Italian Prime Minister Matteo Renzi, according to a statement.